Malik Meraj Khalid: Statesmanship

 Malik Meraj Khalid, famous for his gentleness and honesty, was a favourite of Zulfiqar Ali Bhutto, the flamboyant Prime Minister of Pakistan during the 1970s.
 It was he who played a major role in the political career of Meraj Khalid by first appointing him as his Minister for Food and Agriculture and Under-Developed Areas in December 1971.
 Afterwards he was appointed Chief of the Party's Parliamentary Affairs in November 1972, and Minister of Social Welfare, Local Government and Rural Development in 1975.

 Member and Speaker of National Assembly

 After the execution of Zulfiqar Ali Bhutto in April 1979, he was nominated member of the PPP's Central Committee, but he eventually resigned from this position in January 1988.
-After once more successfully returning to the National Assembly in 1988, he was once again appointed as Speaker of the National Assembly in 1988.
+After once more successfully returning to the National Assembly in 1988, he was once again appointed Speaker of the National Assembly in 1988.
 However, he lost the subsequent elections in 1993, and remained aloof from politics for some time.
 During this period of solitude, he served as the Rector of International Islamic University in Islamabad in 1997.